thesephist/zerotocode/content/milestones/introduction-to-html.md

 #### Curved corners with `border-radius`

-Another neat trick is to add some curved corners around our boxes, like this:
+We can add curved corners to our text boxes as well, like this:

 <p style="border: 5px solid purple; padding: 8px; border-radius: 10px">
     I've got a border around me!
 </p>

-We can add curves to borders using the `border-radius` property, which looks like this:
+This radius above is 10px wide.

 {{<highlight css "hl_lines=4">}}
 p.purple-border {